 Apple recently announced two iPads Pro (11-inch and 12.9-inch) with trackpad and mouse support.
 This is exciting since the tablet can now be used similarly to a Mac, especially with useful gestures.
-Apart from the two latest iPads, you can also use the trackpad on an older device updated to iPadOS 13.4.
+Apart from the two latest iPads, you can also use the trackpad on iPad Pro and older device updated to iPadOS 13.4 and later.

-Then, all you need is a Bluetooth keyboard with trackpad and you are good to go.
+Then, all you need is a Bluetooth keyboard with a trackpad, and you are good to go.
 Well, Apple and Logitech offer the best solution with their Magic backlit Keyboard and Combo Touch backlit keyboard case.
 Now the question is how trackpad works with iPad.

 How to Use Trackpad Gestures with iPad

 Bring up the Dock

 Apart from using multiple windows, you can change apps by bringing up the dock.
 For this, move the mouse cursor to the bottom of your iPad screen.

 Access Control Center